akuzko/zen-query/README.md

   it's mutated version corresponding to passed `query_by` arguments.

 - `guard(&block)` executes a passed `block`.
-If this execution returns falsy value, `GuardViolationError` is raised.
+If this execution returns falsy value, `Parascope::GuardViolationError` is raised.
 You can use this method to ensure safety of param values interpolation to a SQL string in a `query_by` block for example.

 *Examples:*